Licence Checker England

 1 January 2006

 The council aims to process complete applications within 8 weeks.
 The council undertakes 'fit and proper person' checks on applicants, evaluating criminal history (violence, drugs, fraud), housing law breaches, unlawful discrimination, and past management issues.
 Properties must comply with the Houses in Multiple Occupation (Management) Regulations 2006.
-Non-compliance is an offence liable to an unlimited fine on conviction, or a financial penalty of up to £30,000.
+For offences committed on or after 1 May 2026, GOV.UK guidance refers to civil penalties of up to £40,000 for relevant offences, with different treatment for breaches and for offences committed before that date.
+Earlier cases may still be assessed under previous rules.
 Members of the Neighbourhood Services Committee noted in 2025 that there are significant numbers of HMOs in parts of Hartlepool and numerous incidents where HMOs have caused difficulties for residents.
 An Article 4 Direction consultation was launched in September 2025 (responses due January 2026) to require planning permission for all new conversions of dwellings into small HMOs (3-6 residents), with a potential implementation date of 1 December 2026.
 Property types covered: Properties rented by five or more people from more than one household who share facilities such as a kitchen, bathroom, or toilet.
-Includes converted flats with 5+ occupants from multiple households sharing amenities..
+Includes converted flats with 5+ occupants from multiple households sharing amenities.
 Exemptions or exclusions: HMOs with fewer than five occupants or a single household.
 Properties where occupants do not share facilities.
 Owner-occupied properties.
-Temporary exemption notices (lasting up to 3 months with possible extension) are available where the owner plans to reduce occupancy below five or cease renting..
+Temporary exemption notices (lasting up to 3 months with possible extension) are available where the owner plans to reduce occupancy below five or cease renting.

 View HMO licensing info on council website